Ptosis Surgery Review for Droopy Eyelids

 This is in contrast to ‘aesthetic’ treatments attributed to plastic surgery, thought to be done for ‘vain’ reasons.
 This means that a substantial part of the cost of Ptosis surgery could potentially be covered, leading to reduced cost.
 The subsidy is very significant, as ptosis surgery costs in Singapore can go down by more than 50% on an otherwise costly procedure.
 In most cases, you actually end up paying very little compared to the original cost.

-Not all doctors will tell you this though, as I had a friend who called more than 4-5 clinics and did not get any mention of this until she got to Allure Plastic Surgery.
-Dr Samuel is a proven name and they will give you more information on the claimable aspects of ptosis when you ask them.
+Not all doctors will tell you this though, as I had a friend who called more than 4-5 clinics and did not get any mention of this until she got to see Dr Adrian Ooi – a proven name and they will give you more information on the claimable aspects of ptosis when you ask them.

 Ptosis is often treated with surgery.
 Usually, excess skin is removed from the drooping eyelid(s), and minor adjustments to the levator muscle are made.
 In some severe cases, the strengthening of the levator muscle may be necessary.